Raguggg/contact-app/README.md

 ### Edit contact

-   -> You can edit both name and number of the saved contact
+   -> You can edit the name and number of the saved contact.

    ![5](/image/edit.png)